plone/ansible.plone_server/README.md

 Requirements
 ------------

-Version 1.2.6 requires Ansible 2.0+.
+Version 1.3.2 requires Ansible 2.5+.

 Since this role creates and uses users and groups, it must be run as part of a playbook that sets sudo to "yes".

-Currently working with Debian/Ubuntu and CentOS/Fedora environments.
-Please put in a pull request if you can help get it going in other ansible's os families (FreeBSD, Gentoo, Suse, etc.).
+Currently working with Debian/Ubuntu, FreeBSD11 and CentOS/Fedora environments.
+Please put in a pull request if you can help get it going in other ansible's os families.

 If you need to log in